Macrometacorp/docs/docs/collections/documents/create-document-store.md

 ## Create Collection with Code

-We can now create collection in the fabric.
-To do this, first you connect to fabric and then create a collection called `employees`.

 The below example shows the steps for connecting a fabric and then creating a collection called `employees`.

 <Tabs groupId="operating-systems">